 Reid, Tyrone.
 “Struggling students – Some 60 per cent fail Supplemental Grade Four Literacy Test” Jamaica Gleaner.
 Published March 11, 2012

 This popular source offers statistical information on the percentages of passes in the Grade Four Literacy Test.
 It showcased the passes and failures of children within primary schools across Jamaica in the 2000’s.
 It seems like a fairly reliable source as its data was published by a long-established newspaper and the writer is the senior staff reporter of the Gleaner Company.
 Moreover, it proved helpful as it offers data which exposes how the high failure rate proves that the educational system needs to driven into the direction of bilingualism.

 The Language Attitude Survey of Jamaica.
 The Jamaican language unit (2005) Unpub.

 This is a scholarly and well documented report on the attitudes of Jamaicans to Language.
 It features questionnaires and samples distributed among the demography and presents statistical data on the outcomes.
 It is a credible source as its data was compiled from the population and what’s more the report was done by the Jamaica Language Unit.
 This features a team of highly qualified linguists, graduate students and data entry personnel.
-It proved helpful in my research as it revealed the high level of acceptance to Jamaican Creole as a language itself and as a language of instruction.
+It proved helpful in my research as it reveals the high level of acceptance of Jamaican Creole as a language itself and as a language of instruction.